-2.4.1.a -- Screw being crewdriver is looseneding screw
+2.4.1.a - Screw being loosened

-2.4.1.b - Taking off the plastic shieldPlastic is taking off
+2.4.1.b - Taking off the plastic shield

 Important: AFTER EVERY SERVICE ALWAYS REPLACE THE PLASTIC PROTECTION SHIELDS.
 THERE IS ALWAYS A DANGER THAT PERSONNEL OR MEMBERS OF THE PUBLIC WILL TOUCH THE CRANE BEAM AND INJURE THEIR HANDS ON ITS MOVING SECTIONS.